KimRass/warehouse/Basic Codes/Python.md

 ```python
 {k:v for k, v in x_train.iteritems()}
 ```
-- Iterates over the DataFrame columns, returning a tuple with the column name and the content as a Series.
+- Iterate over the DataFrame columns, returning a tuple with the column name and the content as a Series.
 ## ser.iteritems(), ser.items()
 ```python
 for i, value in raw_data["quarter2"].items():